mdehus/goose-IEC61850-scapy/README.md

 The Generic Object Oriented Substation Events (GOOSE) protocol is defined in IEC 61850 for the purpose of distributing event data across entire substation networks.
-The code in this project can be used to provide assistance in decoding GOOSE in a programmatic way.
+The code in this project can be used to provide assistance in decoding / encoding GOOSE packets in a programmatic way.

 Most of the code was thrown together quickly and built so that we could use it to specifically demonstrate an attack against GOOSE in our paper,